-- Topic 1: Applied anatomy and physiology for example, heart and lungs. - Topic 2: Movement analysis for example, levers and planes. - Topic 3: Physical training for example, components of fitness and principles of training.
+- Topic 1: Applied anatomy and physiology for example, cardiovascular and Respiratory systems. - Topic 2: Movement analysis for example, levers and planes. - Topic 3: Physical training for example, components of fitness and principles of training. - Topic 4: Use of Data

 Component 2: Health and Performance